MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

 ## :exclamation: See it in action

-Visit http://todolist.john-doe.archidep.ch (replacing `john-doe` with your username) and you should see the PHP todolist working.
+Visit http://todolist.jde.archidep.ch (replacing `jde` with your username) and you should see the PHP todolist working.

 ## :checkered_flag: What have I done?